 But until now, there has not been a practical way to incorporate valves for dynamic control of fluid flow in these devices.
 In a new paper in the journal Lab on a Chip, NIST bioengineer Gregory Cooksey and research engineer Javier Atencia describe the first-ever technique for building pneumatic microvalves into 2-D and 3-D microfluidic devices made with plastic films and tape.

-Like previous NIST systems,** the new valved microfluidic device is built in layers.
+Like previous NIST systems (See "New NIST 'Cell Assay on a Chip': Solid Results from Simple Means."), the new valved microfluidic device is built in layers.
 Narrow slits and holes are cut into pieces of double-sided tape that become tiny channels and ports when the tape is folded on itself.
 The microvalve is made by sandwiching a flexible membrane between two channels that intersect, one on top of the other.
 Applying air pressure to the top channel pushes the membrane down like a diaphragm valve, closing the lower channel.

 Cooksey and Atencia have demonstrated that their novel microvalve also can work with more complex configurations of the NIST microfluidic system.
 These include devices with different designs for performing different tasks simultaneously, multiple layers with different flow rates, and single units with multiple "microfluidic walls" that can fold together to form a 3-D shape.
 In one trial with a cubed-shaped device, the researchers filled it with agar and grew nematodes (Caenorhabditis elegans) inside.
 Using the microchannels, ports and valves built into the cube's walls, they injected chemicals at controlled concentrations that either attracted or repelled the worms.
 This showed that the cube was a unique setup for studying a living organism's response to chemical stimuli within a closed environment.